 Zambia is home to the Zambesi River which forms its border with Zimbabwe and also feeds the magnificent Victoria Falls.
 With GVI you can stay and work in the town of Livingstone located a mere 20 minutes away from the falls.
 Here you can work with girl empowerment or teaching English, both activities that will help protect and encourage the most vulnerable members of Zambian society.

 Both programs start at $469USD and are great volunteer programs in Africa.
 Choosing one of these will allow you to visit a country not many people ever get to see, and also marvel at the amazing sight of Victoria Falls.

 Founded in 2007 by the executive director Dan Radcliffe after he returned from a backpacking trip where he spent time as a volunteer in Africa, International Volunteer HQ operates based on its four core values of responsibility, innovation, trust and “awesome”.

 Their prices are very affordable, with all their projects listed here being very cheap with the exception of the ones at Victoria Falls, which due to its location in a game reserve is somewhat more expensive.
 Volunteers must first pay a $299USD registration fee, followed by project fees as low as $250USD.

-Their reviews are great, and there are an astounding number of people who have returned from their volunteer program in Africa or elsewhere and left their feedback.
-With more than 3500 reviews, they have a 9.5/10 score on Go Overseas, 9.53 on Go Abroad, 9.6 on TrustPilot and 4.8/5 on Volunteer Forever.
+Their reviews are great, and there is an astounding number of people who have returned from their volunteer program in Africa or elsewhere and left their feedback.
+With more than 3500 reviews, they have a 9.5/10 score on Go Overseas, 9.53 on Go Abroad, 9.6 on TrustPilot, and 4.8/5 on Volunteer Forever.

 Volunteer Opportunities with IVHQ